Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 For PRs where there have been force pushes or extra commits to fix the build or fix bottling syntax, we can't `brew squash-bottle-pr` as we must keep the fixes.
-If the `# Build a bottle for Linuxbrew` line still exists in the formula, remove it.
+If the `# Build a bottle for Linux` line still exists in the formula, remove it.

 The `brew pull` command *publishes* the bottle to BinTray and verifies